In July 2020 Decmil was awarded the Design and Construct contract for construction of the Albany Ring Road project.

 The first stage of the project achieved Practical Completion in April 2022 and included the design and construction of a new interchange at Albany Highway and Menang Drive; and the section of the Ring Road south to Lancaster Road.

-The second stage design is now progressing to IFC stage, and construction has commenced which will extend the Albany Ring Road from Lancaster Road to Princess Royal Drive.
+The second stage design and construction has commenced which will extend the Albany Ring Road from Lancaster Road to Princess Royal Drive.

 Design and construction of the Highway from Menang Drive to Lancaster Road in accordance with the specified lane configuration, including a grade separated interchange at Albany Highway, at-grade intersections at other Connecting Roads, and an interim connection to South Coast Highway.